-Basic Pickleball Etiquette

-1. Good sportsmanship is the rule.
+- Good sportsmanship is the rule.
 Yes, you love the game, but it is only a game.
-Respect all players.

-2. Begin each game by acknowledging the other players, and introducing yourself if you don't know them.
-If you do know them, use whatever is appropriate to let them know that you know they are there and are saying "hey."

-3 If the ball is "out," and it's on your side, call it out.
+Respect all players. - 2.
+Begin each game by acknowledging the other players and introducing yourself if you don't know them.
+If you do know them, use whatever is appropriate to let them know that you know they are there and are saying "hey." - 3.
+If the ball is "out" and it's on your side, call it out.
 If it's close, give the benefit of the doubt to your opponent.
-This is hard to do when the game is close but do it anyway.

-4. If you step into the kitchen on a volley, or if your partner does, call it.
+This is hard to do when the game is close but do it anyway. - A. Only make line calls on your side of the pickleball court and always strive for accuracy. - B. Only call "out" balls when space is clearly visible between the line and where the pickleball lands. - C. Call "out" balls promptly. - D. Use voice and / or hand signals to call "out" balls. - E. Give the benefit of doubt to your opponents. - F. If you and your partner disagree, the ball is "in". - G. Spectators should not make any line calls. - H. Do not question opponents' line calls.
+You may ask the opponent's partner to verify the call. - I. You may ask your opponents to make a line call on your side of the net (but you give up your right to make the call and, if your opponents cannot make the call, the call will be "in"). - J. An "out" call prior to the pickleball bouncing will be deemed partner communication and not a line call. - K. You may overrule a line call that is to your disadvantage (and in favor of your opponents) at any time. - 4.
+If you step into the kitchen on a volley, or if your partner does, call it.
 Be very cautious about calling kitchen or serving faults on others.
-(Most of us are at an age where our vision is questionable.)

-5. Sometimes spectators comment on the plays.
-While this is normal and fun, ask them not to if their comments are loud, disruptive, argumentative, hostile or combative.

-6. The following is not something that needs to be enforced, but it falls under the realm of basic pickleball etiquette:

-Lower level players don't necessarily like playing with advanced players as they get beat up.
-And advanced players don't like playing with lower level players because they don't get challenging play.
+(Most of us are at an age where our vision is questionable.) - 5.
+Sometimes spectators comment on the plays.
+While this is normal and fun, ask them not to if their comments are loud, disruptive, argumentative, hostile or combative. - 6.
+The following is not something that needs to be enforced, but it falls under the realm of basic pickleball etiquette: - Lower-level players don't necessarily like playing with advanced players as they get beat up.
+And advanced players don't like playing with lower-level players because they don't get challenging play.
 Both points of view are valid.
-Unfortunately, at some point the advanced players often simply refuse to play with "lesser" players.
+Unfortunately, at some point the advanced players simply refuse to play with "lesser" players.
 During open play, this behavior is discouraged.
 Why?
 Because we are a group of many skill levels.
 Refusing to play at all with "lesser" skilled players slows learning.

 As you know, one of the best ways for people to learn is to play with better players.
 (Remember when you started out?)
 Yes, advanced players have the right to expect competitive games during same-skill-level periods but do not necessarily have the right to refuse to play when there are open-play, mixed skill-level periods.
-(I recommend you use our Reserve a Court program.)
-Think about it... if every experienced player plays at least one game with a lesser skilled player, that less experienced player would have had several competitive games and hopefully increased their learning curve.
+(Recommendation: use our Reserve-Court program.)

+Think about it... if every experienced player plays at least one game with a lesser skilled player, that less experienced player would have had several competitive games and hopefully increased his or her learning curve.